metadata toggle

 After an interval of 4 weeks a repeat vaccination with a dose of 0.5 ml should be given.

-For passive immunization of progeny of breeders:
+For passive immunisation of progeny of breeders:

 Two vaccinations, with an interval of at least four weeks should be given.